zmanian/gaia/spec.md

 candidate.IssuedDelegatorShares += createShares
 ```

-Whenever a validator has new tokens added to it, the `BondedTokenPool` is
+Whenever a validator has new tokens added to it, the `BondedPool` is
 increased and must be reflected in the global parameter as well as the
 validators `GlobalStakeShares`.
 This calculation ensures that the worth of
 the `GlobalStakeShares` of other validators remains worth a constant absolute
-amount of the `BondedTokenPool`
+amount of the `BondedPool`

 ```
 createdGlobalStakeShares = coinsDeposited / globalStakeExRate
 validator.GlobalStakeShares +=  createdGlobalStakeShares
 params.IssuedGlobalStakeShares +=  createdGlobalStakeShares

-params.BondedTokenPool += coinsDeposited
+params.BondedPool += coinsDeposited
 ```

 Similarly, if a delegator wanted to unbond coins: